Flights from Glasgow (GLA) to Singapore (SIN)

 Glasgow Airport (GLA).Opens external site in a new window Also referred to as Glasgow International Airport or GLA and formerly called Abbotsinch Airport, Glasgow Airport is one of two airports in Glasgow and is located in Paisley, Renfrewshire, approximately 15.9km (8.6 miles) from Glasgow city centre.

 Passengers on Qantas flights from Glasgow are allocated checked baggage.
-If you require extra luggage, you can purchase an additional baggage allowance online before departure.
+If you need more luggage, you can purchase an additional baggage allowance online prior to departure.

 The benefits of flying Qantas